 A solid, organized bookkeeping system lays the foundation for business success.
 By keeping your financial records up to date and accessible, you’ll not only save time and avoid unnecessary expenses, but you’ll also enjoy better performance over the long run.
-Here are 5 bookkeeping tips to help you keep stay organized while you run your business.
+Here are 5 bookkeeping tips to help you stay organized while you run your business.

 1. Manage Your Data Efficiently